Caropertuz31/python-challenge/README.md

 -  The greatest decrease in profits.
 -  The result analysis in the folder Analysis.

-  2. The Paypoll.py is a script that was create to help a small rural town to modernize its vote-counting process, by creating a Python script that analyzes:
+  2. The Paypoll.py is a script that was create to help a small rural town to modernize its vote-counting process, by creating a Python script using a CSV file (election_data.csv)that analyzes:
 - The total number of votes cast in the town.
 - list of candidates who received votes.
 - The percentage of votes each candidate won.